asavagar/uk-covid19-firm-creation/content/reports/monthly/Oct2021/_index.md

 ## <i class="far fa-lightbulb"></i>  <span class="ml-1">Highlights</span>
 1. Business creation increased 9.8% between August 2021 and September 2021.
 2. Business creation was 9.5% lower in September 2021 than in September 2020.
 3. The largest number of company registrations occurs in 'Wholesale and retail trade; repair of motor vehicles and motorcycles' and ‘Transportation and storage’.
-Closer to the end of August 2021, 'Administrative and support service activities’ present an increase.
+Closer to the end of September 2021, 'Administrative and support service activities’ present an increase.

 ## <i class="fas fa-bullseye"></i> <span class="ml-1">Aggregate Analysis</span>